 How to Navigate the Fire TV Stick Menu

 You might find the Home screen and the menu a little difficult to understand at first.
 But it’s pretty easy once you get used to it.
 It takes a day or two to learn it, then you’ll be fine.

 The most important thing to know: Any text or logo marked in Orange or Yellow is where your cursor is.
 If you press Select or Play/Pause, it will take action on the orange/yellow highlighted item.
 For example, in the above screenshot, “Home” is the highlighted item.

 To see any item, use the navigational trackpad buttons to go to it and press Select.

 The top of the Home screen looks like this:

 The first icon is for the Search function.
-The others (Movies, TV Shows, Apps, and Settings) are self-explanatory.
+All of the others (Movies, TV Shows, Apps, and Settings) are self-explanatory.
 Move Left or Right among these and press Select to go into that.